-To ensure the identification of modern slavery and human trafficking in our supply chains and our business, employees are reminded annually of Bloomsbury's Anti-Slavery and Human Trafficking policy.
+To ensure the identification of modern slavery and human trafficking in our supply chains and our business, employees are reminded annually of Bloomsbury's Anti-Slavery and Human Trafficking policy and will receive human trafficking and modern slavery awareness training during the year.

-This statement was approved by the Board on 31 August 2020.
+This statement was approved by the Board on 26 August 2021.